 - 4-H Presentations: To be counted as a presentation, you must meet the requirements in the State 4-H Presentation Manual.
 Any time you speak to a new audience at a new event, record it (repeating at the same event or practicing your presentation does not count). - Prepared Talk: Any time you prepare (in advance of the event or activity) a report or talk, record this here.
 Officer reports or committee reports are considered part of your role and are not counted. - Radio and Television Appearances: When you appear as a guest representing 4-H before a radio or television audience, record it here.
 You must be actively involved in the interview or presentation. - Newspaper Articles: Record the number of articles that you write and submit to local/school papers, 4-H newsletters and 4-H websites.
 If the article was not published, you may receive credit if it is submitted and approved by your adult volunteer.
 This does not include articles that are written about you-regardless of who the author is. - Letters: Record letters that you crafted to teach others about 4-H and/or persuade community members to participate in a 4-H event.
 If you wrote one letter and sent it to multiple recipients, it still counts as one credit.
 Do not include thank you letters. - Examples: letters to potential buyers, letters to city council or other government representatives. - Judge: Served as a Judge for a 4-H activity or contest. - Representing 4-H: Record events or activities where you represented 4-H to outside groups or community audiences (non 4-H).
 You must be identified as a 4-H member. - Examples: Speak about 4-H at a school assembly, host an information booth about 4-H at community event - On-Line Communication: Record activities where you created a 4-H website, moderated a 4-H email list, or created a 4-H social networking page. - Examples: Facebook, Twitter, blogs or other social media platforms that you created and moderated on a regular basis.
-"Liking" or commenting on a post does not count. - ORB Spark Score Surveys: You can receive credit for completing sets of surveys in ORB.
-Completing ALL of the "Spark Score Questions" in the green box on the lower right-hand side labeled "Boost Your Spark Score!" is ONE credit.
-Spark Score Questions are available September-January and May-July.
-You may receive up to TWO record book credits for Spark Score Surveys per year.
-For more information, click here. - Communication Outside of 4-H: Select up to two significant communication activities outside of 4-H and record them in this category. - Examples: give a presentation at a school science fair, create and manage a personal blog, appear as a guest on a radio show about an upcoming performance that you are in.
+"Liking" or commenting on a post does not count. - Communication Outside of 4-H: Select up to two significant communication activities outside of 4-H and record them in this category. - Examples: give a presentation at a school science fair, create and manage a personal blog, appear as a guest on a radio show about an upcoming performance that you are in.

-7. Honors and Recognition
+7. Honors and Recognition (optional for Platinum Star holders)